EnergyExemplarNorthAmerica/Python-PLEXOS-API/README.md

 # PLEXOS Licensing
 PLEXOS® licensing is *not* included with the license for these examples.
 These scripts are therefore only useful to those with current PLEXOS licensing.
+Furthermore, these scripts are *NOT* a supported part of the PLEXOS software.
+They are only illustrative of uses that could be made of the PLEXOS API by PLEXOS licensees.
 For assistance with PLEXOS licensing, please visit

 https://energyexemplar.com/contactus/